rails/webpacker/README.md

 ## Paths

-By default, webpacker ships with simple conventions for where the javascript app files and compiled webpack bundles will go in your rails app, but all these options are configurable from `config/webpacker.yml` file.
+By default, Webpacker ships with simple conventions for where the JavaScript app files and compiled webpack bundles will go in your Rails app, but all these options are configurable from `config/webpacker.yml` file.

 The configuration for what Webpack is supposed to compile by default rests